shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-09-setter.md

-Our Contract is on chain, and we-re going to learn how to modify stored message of the contract.
+Our contract is on-chain, and we're going to learn how to modify the message stored in the state of the contract.

 {% hint style="working" %}
-If you want to learn more about **NEAR** Smart Contract take a look [here](https://learn.figment.io/tutorials/write-and-deploy-a-smart-contract-on-near)
+If you want to learn more about NEAR smart contracts, you can follow the tutorial [here](https://learn.figment.io/tutorials/write-and-deploy-a-smart-contract-on-near)
 {% endhint %}

 ----------------------------------